xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 As shown in Figure 5, There are also 4 LEDs on the front-panel that can be used to display the system status.
 The front panel faceplate is filled with perforations that provide airflow for cooling.

+Figure 5.
+System status LEDs and descriptions details
+{: .text-center}

+Figure 6.
+Back view of Cisco 8711-32FH-M Router with 6 FTs and 2 PSUs
+{: .text-center}

+As shown in Figure 6, on the rear side of the chassis, there’re the followings:
+- 2 Power Supply Units (PSUs) with support of  (1 + 1) redundancy
+- Pull-out label: Serial number and PSU/Fan Tray location
+- 6 Fan Tray (FT) with support of 1 Fan Failure condition
+- PSUs and FTs are hot-swappable

+This router supports both AC and DC Power Supply Unit providing the system power.
+The Fan Trays provide system cooling via dual airflow direction mechanism – front to back(PSI) and back to front(PSE).

 # Slot and Port identification